azavea/climate-change-api/doc/source/indicators/extreme_heat_events.rst

-Total number of times per period daily maximum temperature is above the specified percentile of observations from 1960 to 1995
+Extreme Heat Events counts the total times the daily average maximum temperature is above some percentile of historic observations from 1960 to 1995.
+The percentile defaults to 99.
+It is an appropriate indicator for understanding deviations from climatic norms.